sora-xor/sora-docs/src/xor.md

 ---
-title: Sora XOR Token | Sora Docs
+title: SORA XOR Token | SORA Docs
 head:
   - - meta
     - name: description
-      content: Learn about XOR, the native token of the Sora Network.
-Discover the features, use cases, and benefits of XOR within the Sora ecosystem.
-Explore its role in governance, staking, liquidity providing, and other activities, and understand how XOR powers the decentralized economy and incentivizes active participation in the Sora Network.
+      content: Learn about XOR, the native token of the SORA Network.
+Discover the features, use cases, and benefits of XOR within the SORA ecosystem.
+Explore its role in governance, staking, liquidity providing, and other activities, and understand how XOR powers the decentralized economy and incentivizes active participation in the SORA Network.
   - - meta
     - name: keywords
-      content: Sora XOR token, native token, Sora Network, governance, staking, liquidity providing, decentralized economy, Sora ecosystem
+      content: SORA XOR token, native token, SORA Network, governance, staking, liquidity providing, decentralized economy, SORA ecosystem
 ---

 # XOR (天)